 Mars is a fascinating planet.
 It’s icy cold and covered in reddish dust and dirt.
 Like Earth, it has volcanoes, gullies, and flat plains.
 Scientists can also see channels that look like they were carved by rivers and streams a long, long time ago.
 Over the years, we’ve sent four robotic vehicles, or rovers, to learn more about Mars.
-And NASA scientists are planning to send one more in just a few years!
+And NASA’s fifth Mars rover, Perseverance, landed on the Red Planet in February 2021!

 Meet the Team:

 Click on each card below to find out what we’ve learned from each Mars rover.